 1. Cristiano Ronaldo - €112m (Juventus, 2018)

 What can you say?
-Real Madrid's third most expensive arrival is their most expensive departure.
-Cristiano Ronaldo was at the heartbeat of their success in the 2010s, and to have made a profit on him as well is insane business.
+Real Madrid's record arrival at the time of joining is their most expensive departure.
+Cristiano Ronaldo was at the heartbeat of their success in the 2010s, and to have made a profit on him at the age of 33 is insane business.

 In total, Ronaldo won 16 club honours with Real Madrid, four Ballon d'Ors and two 'The Best' awards.
 He scored 101 Champions League goals for Real Madrid, the most of any player at one club, and netted over 30 goals for nine seasons in a row.